BM-21UM "Berest"

-BM-21UM "Berest" - a promising Ukrainian 122 mm Multiple rocket launcher.
+The BM-21UM Berest is a Ukrainian 122 mm multiple rocket launcher.
 The system is based on the KrAZ-5401 cargo chassis and the modernized BM-21 Grad launcher.
 Instead of 40 missiles in the Grad launcher, Berest launcher has 50 missiles.

 History

 The BM-21UM Berest system was presented for the first time at the Weapons and Security 2018 exhibition, which took place on October 9–12 in Kyiv.
-"Berest" is a deep modernization of BM-21 Grad, and is designed to replace it.
+Berest is a deep modernization of the BM-21 Grad, and is designed to replace it.

-"Berest" was made by Shepetivka repair plant for its own working capital.
+The system was made by the Shepetivka repair plant for its own working capital.